mniinio/APIOps-cycles/CollectingArchitectureRequirements.md

 For example placing an order in a webstore could be broken down to scenarios:

-Scenario 1: normal order, process until payment
+*Scenario 1: normal order, process until payment*

-Given customer has entered his contact details, products, quanitities

-And customer has selected payment method
+                Given customer has entered his contact details, products, quanitities And customer has selected payment method

-And customer has chosen order confirmation method

-When customer submits order
+                And customer has chosen order confirmation method When customer submits order

-Then order is saved to ERP as preliminary order

-And customer is directed to payment provider
+                Then order is saved to ERP as preliminary order And customer is directed to payment provider

-Scenario 2: normal order, payment has been processed
+*Scenario 2: normal order, payment has been processed*
                 Given customer has submitted order

-and customer has paid order in payment providers service

-And customer has returned correctly to web store

-Then order is saved to ERP as paid, waiting for delivery

-And customer receives order confirmation with selected method
+                and customer has paid order in payment providers service And customer has returned correctly to web store Then order is saved to ERP as paid, waiting for delivery and customer receives order confirmation with selected method